 Here is the hammer csv to recreate the product:

 Name,Label,Organization,Description,Repository,Repository Type,Repository Url Puppet Modules,puppet-modules,Mega Corporation,Example puppet product,Puppet Forge,Custom Puppet,https://forge.puppetlabs.com/ Puppet Modules,puppet-modules,Mega Corporation," ### For creating local motd module ### sudo mkdir /var/www/html/pub/puppet-modules sudo chmod a+rw /var/www/html/pub/puppet-modules git clone https://github.com/puppetlabs/puppetlabs-motd.git cd puppetlabs-motd sudo pulp-puppet-module-builder --output-dir /var/www/html/pub/puppet-modules . ",Puppet MOTD,Custom Puppet,http://katello/pub/puppet-modules/

-#1 Updated by Eric Helms over 3 years ago
+#1 Updated by Eric Helms almost 4 years ago

 - Subject changed from [RFE] allow filtering of puppet modules by product and repository in content views to allow filtering of puppet modules by product and repository in content views